OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **app.mytransform.config** to file **app.config**

-## Applying multiple transforms against multiple targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformsagainstmultipletargetsinadifferentdirectoryApplyingmultipletransformsagainstmultipletargetsinadifferentdirectory}
+## Applying multiple transforms against multiple targets in a different directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargetsinadifferentdirectory}

 Given a package which has the structure: